 The cost of private school education in Alberta ranges greatly.
 You can expect to pay anywhere from $5,000 to $50,000 CAD per year.
 It is common for private schools to allocate funds for scholarships and bursaries for students.
 Parents generally choose a private school education for their child based on the school’s approach to learning, for religious beliefs, to accommodate their child’s special needs, or to receive an advanced academics program.

-A very small fraction of parents in Alberta opt their children out of both public and private schools and educate them at home, which is known as homeschooling.
-Every year, parents are responsible for notifying the Minister of Education of their intent to homeschool their child.
+Some parents in Alberta opt their children out of both public and private schools and educate them at home, which is known as home education.
 In Alberta, parents or guardians can choose from two homeschooling programs:

 - Supervised by school authority: A home education program that is supervised by a willing public or separate school board or accredited private school.
-Parents who enrol in this option are eligible for funding from Alberta Education.
+Parents who choose this option must notify their supervising school authority and may be eligible for funding from Alberta Education.
+The associate board or school must arrange for certificated teachers to conduct at least two formal evaluations of students each year.

 Early childhood education in Alberta

-In Alberta, children begin schooling at the age of five.
+In Alberta, children begin schooling at the age of five or six.
 Before then, early childhood education (ECE) is available.
-This age-appropriate, play-based learning is usually provided to children aged as young as two years and eight months to five years old.
+This age-appropriate, play-based learning is usually provided to children aged as young as three years and eight months to five years old.
 Alberta is the only province in Canada that funds education support for ECE.
+To take advantage of the program, contact your local school board for more information.

 Pre-Kindergarten is for children who require additional support to prepare them for Kindergarten and Grade 1.
 This includes children who are: